Warnings of tax rises after Downing Street welfare U-turn

 “The Bill should be scrapped and we should start again and put the needs of disabled people at the centre of the process,” he said.

-It is also understood that talks are underway over rebel attempts to lay another amendment to seek to delay the plans, as reported by The Guardian.
+It is also understood that talks are under way over rebel attempts to lay another amendment next week as they seek to delay the plans, as reported by The Guardian.

 The fallout also threatens to cause lasting damage, with some backbenchers having called for a reset of relations between Number 10 and the parliamentary party.